kendog/coalman/README.md

 Installation
 ------------
+1. Create a database and user
-1. Download or clone package.
+2. Download or clone package.
-2. Create a database for coalman on your web server, as well as a user who has all privileges for accessing and modifying it.
 3. Find and rename `config-sample.py` to `config.py`, then edit the file and add your database/security configurations.
 4. Install dependencies from `requirements.txt`.
-5. Set enviromental vars when for Flask-Migrate:
-   * `export FLASK_APP=main.py` (MAC/Linux)
-   * `set FLASK_APP = main.py` (WIN),
-   * `$env:FLASK_APP = main.py` (PowerShell)
-6. Run `flask migrate db`.
+5. Upgrade database `db_upgrade.sh`

 Development
 -----------
-To run the application for development execute `main.py` with the Python interpreter from the flask virtual environment.
+To run the application for development `start.sh`
-Example: `flask run`

 Docker Deployment
 -----------